-No project may apply for more than \$2 million in total subsidies administered by DHCD (CDBG, federal HOME and HTF).
-Proposals with requests greater than \$2 million from DHCD will not be considered.
+Production and preservation projects seeking LIHTCs may apply for no more than \$3 million in total subsidies administered by DHCD (CDBG, federal HOME and HTF).
+Preservation projects not seeking LIHTCs may apply for no more than \$2 million in total subsidies administered by DHCD.
+Proposals with requests greater than these limits will not be considered.